markeyser/Deployment-of-ML-Models/02-Course-curriculum-overview.md

 This section includes a bonus lecture discussing whether we should include **feature selection algorithms** as part of the pipeline.

-After this section, you will have transformed your Jupyter notebooks into production ready code and we are ready to move on to create an API.
+After this section, you will have transformed your Jupyter notebooks into production-ready code and we are ready to move on to create an API.

 ## Section 5: Cours Setup and Key Tools